GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 - If third-party cookies are enabled, the site can access cookies from a partition keyed based on its origin.
-- If third-party cookies are blocked, Chrome will use the extension origin as the partitioning key for the third-party site's cookies.
-This means that the site will **not** be able to access partitioned cookies associated with other partitions such as the cookies it could access if it was navigated to directly.
+- If third-party cookies are blocked, Chrome uses the extension origin as the partitioning key for the third-party site's cookies.
+This means that the site will **not** be able to access partitioned cookies associated with other partitions such as the cookies it could access if it were navigated to directly.

 This setting is part of the Privacy Sandbox work and is being adjusted according to this